Relki/Feedstics/Readme.md

 I've only lightly set up CI/CD for this solution as this really depends on the target infra structure used for CI/CD.
 I personally would use Azure DevOps.
-I did have the Azure Function REST Api and the Feed Runner Console app create Docker Files with the their build solutions so this should make it pretty easy to get it ready for deployment and build pipelines.
+I did have the Azure Function REST Api and the Feed Runner Console app create Docker Files with the their build solutions so this should make it pretty easy to get it ready for deployment to container registeries from build pipelines.
 Same with the efBundle.exe for the database deployment.
-The ASA project does produce an ARM template for deploying with Azure when you build the script in Visual Studio Code so that's handy.
+The ASA project does produce an IaaS ARM template for deploying with Azure when you build the script in Visual Studio Code so that's handy for the release pipeline.

 ================ Testing
 Test project and framework is intially checked in but I'll inlcude the test case in a separate project checking.
 Many of the scenarious that test integration